Billions of people around the globe celebrate Christmas. But do the Chinese?

 The short answer is ‘yes’.
 But there’s a bit more to it than that.

-In this festive article, I’m going to share with you what a typically Chinese Christmas looks like, whether the Chinese celebrate Christmas in a religious sense, some fun facts about Christmas in China, and a whole lot more.
+In this festive article, I’m going to share with you what a Chinese Christmas looks like, whether the Chinese celebrate Christmas in a religious sense, some fun facts about Christmas in China, and lots more.

 Use the menu below to jump to the part you want to know about, or read it all!